t-regx/t-regx.github.io/docs/prepared-patterns.md

 ---
 id: prepared-patterns
+title: Prepared Patterns
-title: Prepared Patterns - User input
+sidebar_label: Prepared Patterns - User input
 ---

 If you use [`Pattern::prepare()`], [`Pattern::inject()`] or [`Pattern::bind()`], you can explicitly specify which parts of your pattern